-Clint and Chandran represented my long years of close collaboration with Herb on borane chemistry.
-We had looked forward to sharing time with Herb and his wife Sarah, for whom the symposium had been specially arranged for Sunday afternoon and Monday morning so that they would not find it too tiring.
+The final celebrations for my 80th birthday took place in mid-March 2005.
+The whole year was one celebration after another, this one in San Diego.
+During two astounding days, chemistry students, chemist co-workers and academic friends took the opportunity at the American Chemical Society convention to remind me of some of the happiest times of my life.
+A symposium entitled Current Aspects in Synthetic Organic Chemistry had been organized in my honor by two of Herbert Brown's former students, P.V.
+(Chandran) Ramachandran, Professor at Purdue, and Clint Lane who had come from Purdue in 1972 to head the new Aldrich Boranes and retired as the president of Aldrich in 2002.
+Chandran and Clint represented my long years of close collaboration with Herb on borane chemistry.
+Herb and Sarah had planned to attend the symposium which had been specially arranged for Sunday afternoon and Monday morning so that they would not find it too tiring.
 How sad we were when we learned a few weeks earlier that Herb had died.
-His contributions to chemistry have been enormous - a whole new field, hydroboration.
-The hundreds of young students attending the symposium lost the opportunity of seeing this outstanding Nobel Laureate, at ninety-two, still intensely interested in scientific research and students.
+We had so looked forward to sharing time together.
+Herb's contributions to chemistry have been enormous - a whole new field, hydroboration.
+The hundreds of young students attending the symposium lost the opportunity of seeing this outstanding Nobel Laureate, at 92 still intensely interested in scientific research and students.

-I was delighted to see that the symposium was sponsored by major chemical and pharmaceutical companies ^(fig.) including, to my surprise, Sigma-Aldrich.
-Eight brilliant chemists, longtime friends, gave riveting lectures, often referring briefly to connections Isabel and I had with them over the years.
-From the first, Ronald Breslow's lecture on biomimetic control in synthesis, to the last, Samuel Danishefsky's discussion of potential new cancer drugs, the audience - at times exceeding a thousand - was listening to the

-Sharpless showed a picture of Isabel and me as an example of "click" chemistry at work (fig.) and Victor Snieckus showed a delightfully doctored photo (fig.) of a painting in which he had substituted me for Brande teaching Michael Faraday how to make Prussian Blue.
+I was delighted to see that the symposium was sponsored by major chemical and pharmaceutical companies (see ^{Fig.}) including, to my surprise, Sigma Aldrich.
+Eight brilliant chemists, long time friends gave riveting lectures, often referring briefly to connections Isabel and I had with them over the years.
+From the first, Ronald Breslow's lecture on biomimetic control in synthesis, to the last, Samuel Danishefsky's discussion of potential new cancer drugs, the audience - at times exceeding a thousand - was listening to the research of truly great chemists.
+There was sometimes laughter, for instance when Barry Sharpless showed a picture of Isabel and me as an example of 'click' chemistry at work, and Victor Snieckus showed a delightfully doctored photo (Fig.) of a painting in which he had substituted me for Brande teaching Michael Faraday how to make Prussian Blue.

-On Sunday evening, Isabel and I had the great pleasure of attending a Project SEED (Summer Educational Experience for the Disadvantaged; see Chapter 18 for more on SEED) dinner chaired by James Burke, Chair of the American Chemical Society Board of Directors, and Madelaine Jacobs, CEO of the American Chemical Society.
-We have long taken part in this outstanding ACS project to help young students pursue "college education in chemistry".
-A group of bright, happy, enthusiastic Bader scholars discussed the impact of the scholarships on their lives and presented us with a beautiful album with twelve moving letters describing their work. (fig.) It was heartening to see how they have used chemistry as a steppingstone to careers not only in chemistry but in dentistry, medicine, pharmacy, biology, and pharmaceutical companies.
+On the Sunday evening Isabel and I had the great pleasure of attending a Project SEED dinner chaired by James Burke, Chair of the American Chemical Society Board of Directors and Madelaine Jacobs, the American Chemical Society CEO.
+We have taken part in this outstanding ACS project to help young students pursue "college education in chemistry".
+A group of bright, happy, enthusiastic Bader scholars discussed the impact of the scholarships on their lives and presented us with a beautiful album with twelve moving letters describing their work.
+(Fig.) It was heartening to see how these students have used chemistry as a stepping stone to careers not only in chemistry but in dentistry, medicine, pharmacy, biology and pharmaceutical companies.